 A large proportion of infrastructure costs are not dependent on usage; for a new highway that has been constructed, usage does not influence the cost of construction.
 Therefore, costs of transport infrastructure are fixed; and periodic vehicle taxation is a way of 'recovering' the cost of infrastructure investment, though in the actual sense, it does not offset the cost.
 Charging according to vehicle type reflects the fact that initial road design is dependent on the destructive effect of the axle load of various types of vehicle; axle loading being one of the major causes of flexible pavement failure in Nigeria (Amanamba, 2016).
 Charging according to vehicle price attempts to improve social equity; there would be a 'balance' if those buying more expensive cars pay a higher periodic vehicle tax, while those driving less expensive cars pay much less.
-Charging according to the road user more accurately reflects the external costs.
+Charging according to emission or noise levels attempts to apply the 'polluter pays' principle where the charge to the road user more accurately reflects the external costs.
 The issue with vehicle tax, no matter how it is charged, is that when a person is determined to own a vehicle, there is no incentive to limit its use in the most efficient manner.